TeamYogaBlade/android_device_lenovo_b8000/README.md

 byte 512: 00 00 A0 E1 00 00 A0 E1 00 00 A0 E1 ...
 </pre>

-That tells me that the .gz files are not compressed!
+That tells me that first 512 bytes of the .gz files can be ignored.

 We need to recreate the boot.img file with the file renamed to boot.img-ramdisk: